-DHS provides emergency and ongoing housing support and services to help individuals and families who are homeless or at risk of being homeless transition into or maintain permanent affordable housing.
+DHS provides emergency and ongoing housing support and services to help individuals and families who are experiencing homeless or at risk of being homeless, transition into or maintain permanent affordable housing.

 The Homeless Services Program oversees the provision of homeless services to individuals and families in the District of Columbia.